bachng2017/RENAT/README.md

 # RENAT

-A Robotframework Extension for Network Automation Testing
+A Robotframework Extension for Network Automated Testing

 ---